 What to do: Stick with brokers regulated by top-tier authorities like the FCA, CySEC, or ASIC.
 Avoid brokers that rely on aggressive advertising without transparent risk warnings.

 Verdict: For Japanese traders seeking safety, choose a broker regulated by the FCA or CySEC.
 Start with a no-deposit demo account to test the platform without risking your own capital.
-For example, XM (regulated by CySEC, ASIC) offers a free demo and a no-deposit bonus (current bonus terms).
+For example, XM (regulated by CySEC, ASIC) offers a free demo and a no-deposit bonus ($30 where eligible No-Deposit Bonus).

 Why is the FCA targeting football sponsorship ads?